sirus-the-beaver/sirus-the-beaver/README.md

 - 👋 Hi, I’m @sirus-the-beaver
 - 👀 I’m interested in embedded systems software engineering, and AI/ML
 - 🌱 I’m currently a computer sci undergrad at Oregon State University
-- 💞️ I’m looking to collaborate on software development for startups
+- 💞️ I’m looking for software engineering internships
 - 📫 You can reach me by email at sirus.salari@gmail.com

 <!---